whinee/autoarch/README.md

 curl -L https://github.com/71zenith/autoarch/raw/master/pre | sh
 ```

+## Pull Request

-If you think that something could be written better, do a pull request.
+If you think that something could be written in a better way then, do a pull request.
+I am all for improvement.

-***Warning***
+## ***Warning***

 ⚠️ There are some things which are specific to my system so don't complain about those things.
+They will not be changed.
+Fork if you can't withstand it.